Budgets

 How Budgets Work

-Budgets are set on cost-tracking tags or on compartments (including the root compartment) to track all spending in that cost-tracking tag or for that compartment and its children.
+Budgets are set on tags or on compartments (including the root compartment) to track all spending in a tag or for a compartment and its children.

 All budget alerts are evaluated periodically every 24 hours.
 To see the last time that a budget was evaluated, open the details for a budget.
 You can view fields that show the current spend, the forecast, and the % Spent in period field that shows you the time period over which the budget was evaluated.
 When a budget alert is triggered, the email recipients configured in the budget alert receive an email.